2018 Ski for Light International Week

-Please read carefully the information below about cross-country skiing and the Ski for Light, Inc. Annual Event and the Waiver of Liability for the 2018 event.
-If you accept the terms and conditions presented please proceed to the form below to indicate and submit your acceptance.
-Please note that all fields on the form are required.
+Please first read carefully the information below about cross-country skiing and the Ski for Light, Inc. Annual Event.
+Then read the Waiver of Liability for the 2018 Annual Event, which you should consider in light of your knowledge about Cross-Country Skiing and the Ski for Light, Inc. Annual Event.
+If you accept the terms and conditions of the Waiver of Liability please so indicate on your event application.

 About Cross-Country Skiing and the Ski for Light, Inc. Annual Event

 Cross-country skiing is generally regarded as one of the best fitness activities in the world, because it involves the simultaneous use of most major muscle groups, supported by the work of several different systems of the body.
 For those not familiar with skiing, cross-country skiing differs from downhill skiing in several important ways.
 In cross-country skiing, the skier’s boot is attached to the ski by only the toe, with the heel of the boot “free.”
 The unconstrained heel allows a cross-country skier to climb hills and traverse level terrain, as well as to travel down hills, making the sport a truly “cross-country” activity.
 In downhill skiing, the entire boot is attached to the ski, which limits the skier to downhill terrain.
 In addition, the cross-country skier wears lighter clothing than the downhill skier, because of the body heat generated by the exercise.